Project Managers

 Rembert Lutjeharms (Oxford Centre for Hindu Studies)

-The early modern period in North India was one of the most socially turbulent and yet culturally vibrant times in its history.
+The early modern period in North India was one of the most socially turbulent culturally vibrant times in its history.
 While the Mughal rulers were establishing the Pax Mughalana, their rule was far from uncontested.
 To achieve and maintain their hegemony, they fought against Afghan invaders from the west, rebellious Rajputs in Rajasthan, Śivajī in the south, and the Muslim rivals in the east.
-Culturally, the policy of religious tolerance adopted by some of the prominent Mughal rulers helped to strengthen the Hindu-Muslim cooperation, while more law-oriented Orthodox Muslims condemned such policy.
-This was also the period when the Indo-Persian style of art was developed in architecture, paintings and music.
+Culturally, the policy of religious tolerance adopted by some of the prominent Mughal rulers helped to strengthen the Hindu-Muslim cooperation, while more conservative or orthodox Muslims condemned this policy.
+This was also the period when the Indo-Persian style of art was developed in architecture, paintings, and music.

 negotiate with their Muslim rulers?
 In what ways was Gauḍīya theology expressed in ritual, architecture, poetry, drama, dance, paintings, and culinary culture?